Dibyadipan/ArlineReservationSystem/README.md

 clone the repo in your local machine

-gcc -Wall -g -Iinclude src/bookings.c src/flights.c src/payments.c src/utils.c src/main.c -o AirlineReservationSystem
+cd to the project folder

-Go to the folder and run the script.
+Run the AirlineReservationSystem.exe file from the terminal